-Leaf blowers would not impress Thomas Edison.
+Thomas Edison would love our leaf removal breakthrough.
+Leaf blowers would not impress him.
 Why?
 They:

 Leaf Magnets™ superbly remove leaves even in challenging cases, such as thick matted layers compacted by a long northern Michigan winter.
 Our method is better than every alternative, all of which have significant drawbacks, as summarized in this chart: